DLiyanage24/Research-Project/Cognition.md

 Some participant mentally estimates slopes or variance.
 These participants do not rely on visual features alone.
 Applies domain knowledge and uses verbal working memory and abstract inference.
 (Padilla et al., 2018; Freedman & Shah, 2002).

-Q - Can people use both these paths and make a decision (Dual Process Theory)
+Q - Can people incorporate both these paths and make a decision

 #### 5. Decision making and Annotation